kevins2024/AnaCristinaCanana/README.md

 - [ ] Many todos scattered around the code in in comments
 - [ ] Make a click-to-enlarge image feature
 - [ ] CSS change pointer on hover over clickable images (link, enlarge)
+- [ ] The deploy script works, but adding `--cname <CNAME>` is likely a better way to go than the file copy currently in use